 Nicklaus Children's Hospital accomplishes this by utilizing the following:

-The Nursing Department’s conceptual Framework is Katharine Kolcaba’s Comfort Model.
+The Nursing Department’s Conceptual Framework is Katharine Kolcaba’s Comfort Model.
 Nurses at Nicklaus Children's Hospital provide comforting measures for patients with an expectation of positive outcomes as described in the Comfort Model.
-The Comfort Model as reinforces the need to comfort nurses.
+The Comfort Model reinforces the need to comfort nurses.
 Dr. Katherine Kolcaba’s Comfort theory is embedded within Nicklaus Children's Hospital and its employees.
 Dr. Kolcaba addresses comfort utilizing the four contexts of holistic human experience listed below:

 - Gym, healthy lifestyle incentives